Ecwid/ecwid-api-docs/includes/_authentication.md

 For security reasons, a temporary code can be exchanged to an access token only once.
 In case of second attempt, the previously provided access token is automatically disabled.
 </aside>

-### Q: What if my app requires multiple domains for redirect URL?
+### Q: What if my app always redirects users to different domain?

 Some applications requires user to download and install them on their site rather than providing a hosted solution.
 For example, plugins for Wordpress, Joomla or other CMS systems do that.
 Every instance of such application resides on different domain and thus has different Return URL.

-To implement oAuth flow in such an app, you will need to pass the `redirect_uri` security check oultined in the **Step #1** of the authorization flow.
-[Contact us](http://developers.ecwid.com/contact) if your application is of this kind and we will mark it as "selfhosted web app" in the app settings – in this case the redirect URL security requirements will be removed for your application.
+To implement oAuth flow in such an app, you will need enable support for multiple domains in `redirect_uri` and improve security: application will always ask user for permissions and will show the domain that requests them in the oAuth flow.
+[Contact us](http://developers.ecwid.com/contact) if your application is of this kind and we will make the necessary changes.

 ## Applications installed on device